+Problem Definition

-Procentation and electric of the problem chosen:
+Presentation and clarity of the problem chosen:

-The way the problem is presented and explained to the reader: whether the problem involves a com- nuterization
+The way the problem is presented and explained to the reader: whether the problem involves a compute erization

-of an existing manual system e.g. a student database or an original application e.g. a game Juichization
+of an existing manual system e.g. a student database or an original application e.g. a game

-How well the shortcomings are identified and what are the specifications the new system should hav forecasted limitations and constraints. e including
+How well the shortcomings are identified and what are the specifications the new system should have in ncluding

+forecasted limitations and constraints.
 [5]

-Programming elements
+Programming elements [5]

+Project Design:

-Project Design: The way elesses are designed and explained using standard tools as expected in Data Structures m odulos usina
+The way classes are designed and explained, using standard tools as expected in Data Structures modu les using

-Class Diagrams and Systems Analysis module using ONE Level 0 Context Data Flow Diagram Julies using
+Class Diagrams and Systems Analysis module using ONE Level 0 Context Data Flow Diagram.

 [5]

 Sub-programs design:

 Explanation of sub-programs used using standard algorithms e.g. pseudo-coding or Flow Charts.
+F F 7

+[5]

-Use of basis IAVA programming elements: [5]
+Use of basic JAVA programming elements:

-Good use of JAVA programming elements including use of primitive data types variables pre/pos t tested
+Good use of JAVA programming elements including, use of: primitive data types, variables, pre/post tes

-loops, conditional & switch statements, methods with and without parameters, arrays, exception has ndling.
+loops, conditional & switch statements, methods with and without parameters, arrays, exception handli

 [15]

+Algorithms & Logia

 Algorithms & Logic

-Efficient algorithms.
-Credit should be given to candidates who design & employ good programming algorithms for sorti no efficient
+Efficient algorithms: Cradit should be given to candidates who design & employ good programming algorithms for sorting. officiant

-searching techniques and algorithms which make code re-usable and non-redundant i g, cjjicici n
+Credit should be given to candidates who design & employ good programming algorithms for sorting, a searching techniques and algorithms which make code re-usable and non-redundant ejjicieni

-6 1 6 [8]
+warening wenniques and argorithms which make code re-usable and non-reaundant [8]

-Flow of application
+Flow of application [0]

-A good, logical flow of application execution with good data transfer, logical sequence of events, ro bustness in
+A good, logical flow of application execution with good data transfer, logical sequence of events, robus tness in

-program structural design to ensure the actual flow of running matches with the thientional design.
+program structural design to ensure the actual flow of running matches with the intentional design.

 [8]

-Interface Efficiency [0]
+Interface Efficiency [2]

-Credit to the interface which allows the easiest and most efficient navigation, shows a good design of and is simple
+Credit to the interface which allows the easiest and most efficient navigation, shows a good design and is simple

 in built.
-5.43
+1

+[4]

-Object Oriented Bringinles [4]
+Object Oriented Principles

 Use of programmer's designed Classes and Objects

-The level and quality used in designing own classes which create Objects and the way these Classes integrated to the main application.
-How well encapsulation is ensured throughout the running of the e are e program.
+The level and quality used in designing own classes which create Objects and the way these Classes are e

+integrated to the main application.
+How well encapsulation is ensured throughout the running of the pr ogram.

 [4]

-Inheritance: [']
+Inheritance:

-Design and use of Inheritance principles to reduce the redundant code, including normal inheritance e and use of
+Design and use of Inheritance principles to reduce the redundant code, including normal inheritance a nd use of

 abstract classes

-Delumenticum [3]
+[3]

-r orymorphism.
+Polymorphism:

 Use of polymorphism in methods and arrays of Objects which suit any form of object

 [3]

 File Handling

+Use of files:

 Use of appropriate files to store data generated by the application: Object files, text files.
+503

-y 11 1 [3]
+[3]

 File Operations:

 Operations carried out on files including reading, sorting, appending, and writing to files.
-503
+[0]

+[2]

-Application of LAVA ADI's [2]
+Application of JAVA API's

-Арриханон от ЈАУА АГТ S